How to Get Your Product Into Whole Foods

 Most of these standards are something most producers strive for anyway.
 However, getting rid of all artificial ingredients and hydrogenated fats is not simple for everyone.
 But if you can do it and get on Whole Foods’ shelves, it could be a worthwhile.

-Sign your company up on RangeMe
+Sign Your Company Up on RangeMe

 Whole Foods uses RangeMe to connect producers with buyers.
 You cannot do business with Whole Foods as a seller until you register, so once you know your product meets Whole Foods’ guidelines, head to RangeMe to sign up.